 Professor Callum Roberts

-Callum Roberts is professor of marine conservation at the University of York.
-His research focuses on threats to marine ecosystems and species, and on finding the means to protect them.
-His main research interests include documenting the impacts of fishing on marine life, both historic and modern, and exploring the effectiveness of marine protected areas for conservation and fisheries management purposes.
-For the last 25 years he has used his science background to make the case for stronger protection for marine life at both national and international levels.
-His award winning book, The Unnatural History of the Sea, charts the effects of 1000 years of exploitation on ocean life.
-Callum’s second book, Ocean of life: how our seas are changing, shows that the oceans are changing faster and in more ways than at any time in human history.
-His research team provided the scientific underpinning for half a million square kilometres of marine protection in the North Atlantic that was established at the OSPAR ministerial meeting in September 2010.
+Callum Roberts is Professor of Marine Conservation in the Centre for Ecology and Conservation at the University of Exeter's Cornwall campus.
+His research focuses on threats to marine ecosystems and species and on finding the means to protect them.
+His main interests include documenting the impacts of fishing on marine life, both historic and modern, and exploring the theory and practical effectiveness of marine protected areas for conservation and fisheries management.
+For the last few decades he has used science to make the case for stronger protection for marine life at both national and international levels.